wso2/carbon-kernel/docs/KernelFeatures/MonitoringCarbonServers.md

 # Monitoring Carbon Servers
+> In addition to monitoring capabilities explained below, you can monitor server startup logs from the Carbon Launcher.
+Find out more from the [README.MD file of the Carbon Launcher](SettingUptheCarbonLauncher.md#monitoring-server-startup-logs).
+For the full list of capabilities available in Carbon Kernel 5.2.0, see the [root README.md file](../../README.md).

 You can monitor the Carbon server using the following options:

 * **[Using Audit Logs](#using-audit-logs)**
 * **[Using MBeans for Monitoring](#using-mbeans-for-monitoring)**

-> In addition to these monitoring capabilities, you can monitor server startup logs from the Carbon Launcher.
-Find out more from the [README.MD file of the Carbon Launcher](https://github.com/nilminiwso2/carbon-kernel-1/blob/master/launcher/README.md#monitoring-server-startup-logs).

 ## Using Audit Logs